kywind/boat-detection/README.md

 ## 1 Model

-### 1.1 Pipeline overview
+### 1.1 pipeline overview

 ![method](files/method.png)

-Shown in this figure, with the satellite images as input, we first crop the images into fixed sizes and detect all chicken farms using an object detection model.
+With the satellite images as input, we first crop the images into fixed sizes and detect all chicken farms using an object detection model.
 Then, we do the following post-processing steps: (1) counting; (2) re-cropping the satellite images aroung chicken houses and segment the chicken house buildings and fish ponds, calculating their total area sizes; (2) detect clusters using a cluster detection algorithm.

-### 1.2 Algorithm
+### 1.2 algorithm

 - detection: Based on YOLOv4.
 Trained with annotated data to output axis-aligned bounding boxes on images countaining chicken farms.
 When counting, bounding boxes are transformed into spatial locations (latitude and longtitude), and farms that are detected more than once in overlapping satellite images are removed.
 Corresponding code dir: ```src/detection```